fin-young/fy-oneiro-exercise/README.md

 #### Calculating a new loan
-You will be asked to input the required fields, if they are not includded in the command No inputs:
+You will be asked to input the required fields if they are not includded in the command line:
 ```sh
 $ \...\fy-oneiro-exercise python main calc_loan
 ```